James Monroe: Post-presidency (1825–1831)

-Monroe incurred many unliquidated debts during his years of public life.
-He sold off his Highland Plantation.
+In retirement, he was plagued by pressing financial worries.
+As Minister to France during the 1790s, he had had to take out substantial private loans to fulfill representative duties and diplomatic protocol due to his moderate pay.
+As early as 1797, he had asked Congress for an expense allowance and had been waiting in vain for a payment ever since.
+In the last days before handing over to Adams, Monroe wrote to Jefferson and Madison asking them to support him in his claims against Congress if necessary.
+He sold off his Highland Plantation to the Second Bank of the United States out of financial necessity.
 It is now owned by his alma mater, the College of William and Mary, which has opened it to the public as a historic site.
 Throughout his life, he was financially insolvent, which was exacerbated by his wife's poor health.